for conferences, workshops, authors/illustrators, teachers, and librarians.

 Making Compelling Nonfiction Picture Books.
 How to create lively and accessible nonfiction trade books - nature/science, biography, architecture/cities, and concept books.
 Using original primary sources, research (including going on location, interviews, etc); tricks/techniques/devices for engaging kids.
 "Gamification" (my books, other authors).
 Discuss text, graphics (use of illustration, photos, maps), more.
 Working with editors, getting content vetted, back matter, etc.

 The Basics of Social Media and Building Your Brand.
-Using various SM platforms; Best Practices; when, where, and what to post; website basic requirements (including Privacy Policies and complying with COPPA); establishing a brand and growing your platform.
+Using various SM platforms (publicity & marketing, creating videos & trailers); Best Practices; when, where, and what to post; website basic requirements (including Privacy Policies and complying with COPPA); establishing a brand and growing your platform.

 Making "Masterpiece Mix."
 Complete process of creating the book - developing it from idea to storyboard; from dummy to roughs; to finishes, text, back matter, and cover.
-Editorial input, decision making and research, including image acquisition and travel to Washington DC.
+Editorial input, decision making and research, including image acquisition and travel to the National Gallery of Art in Washington DC.

 "Where do you get your ideas?"
 This presentation highlights my career and the progression from the Inside-Outside Books through lift-the-flap , maze, and nature books, discussing how each concept builds upon the others.
 Also covers how I make a nonfiction book, from research through storyboards, dummies, rough sketches to finished art and text, as well as how editors and publishing works: the current children's book world including creative and editorial process through marketing and book publication; trends and publishing tips in today's market.

-Mastering the Maze: How the maze idea developed, a brief overview of mazes and labyrinths (history and geography of mazes), how to make a Geometric Maze and a Random Roxie Reversing Maze, examples of Real Life Mazes, a sampling of the editorial decisions and research, storyboards, dummies, sketches, and art of Mazescapes, Amazement Park, Wild West Trail Ride, Mazeways: A to Z, EcoMazes: 12 Earth Adventures, and Market Maze.
+Mastering the Maze: An overview of mazes and labyrinths throughout history and the world, and their uses.
+Examples of real life contemporary mazes.
+How Munro's maze ideas developed, and a sampling of the editorial decisions and research, storyboards, dummies, sketches, and art of some of her six maze books: Mazescapes, Amazement Park, Wild West Trail Ride, Mazeways: A to Z, EcoMazes: 12 Earth Adventures and Market Maze.
+Info on how to make a Geometric Maze and a Random Roxie Reversing Maze.
 Can include the creation of several apps: Roxie's a-MAZE-ing Vacation Adventure and Roxie's Puzzle Maze.

 Teaching/Workshops: Above topics, plus subjects relating to creating (researching, writing, illustrating) and publishing children's picture books and/or apps , and gamification/interactive children's media.
 Watercolor and/or drawing/illustration/book-making classes.

-I'm now a member of Authors On Call, a division of iNK Think Tank.
+I'm a member of Authors On Call, a division of iNK Think Tank (http://inkthinktank.org/authors-on-call/) .
 We give live classroom interactive video conference programs, packed full of great content, cool visuals, and interaction.
-One hour, $300.
+I recommend using Zoom, although Skype can also be used.
+One hour, $300, booked through the links below.

-Here's a link to one of my programs, through the Center for Interactive Learning,
+Here're the links to my programs, through the Center for Interactive Learning,

 Click here: http://www.cilc.org/ContentProvider/Program.aspx?id=6938